-Salvage Hunters‘ presenter and antiques dealer Drew Pritchard tells the fantastic and fascinating stories of life antiques hunting.
-To help you on your own hunt for an amazing find, here Drew passes on his top five tips here for unearthing exciting antiques and creating a fruitful relationship with your local dealer…
+Salvage Hunters presenter and antiques dealer Drew Pritchard tells the fantastic and fascinating stories of life antiques hunting.
+To help you on your own hunt for an amazing find, Drew shares his top tips for unearthing exciting antiques and creating a fruitful relationship with your local dealer...

 Make sure the antique dealer can walk away with a profit too and don’t try to haggle them into the ground.
 Ideally you should try to build a longer-term relationship so you can come back again and again.

 When you buy, ensure that the dealer writes the full description including the provenance of the item with any known dates.
 That way you know exactly what you’re buying and if it’s authentic.
 Plus, you can walk away with a strong degree of confidence about what you’ve bought.

 Tip 3: Buy complete sets

 Make sure you buy complete items – avoid buying part of a set thinking you can buy another part or piece at another time, elsewhere.
 There’s no guarantee you’ll complete the set.
 Antique parts are very hard to find.